intel/openvino-ai-plugins-gimp/README.md

 #### 4. Install the GIMP Plugin
 1. Install [GIMP 2.99.14](https://download.gimp.org/gimp/v2.99/windows/gimp-2.99.14-setup.exe) <br>
-2. Clone this repository: <br>
+2. Create a new folder, called GIMP, and clone this repository in that directory: <br>
    ```
+   mkdir GIMP
+   cd GIMP
    git clone https://github.com/intel/openvino-ai-plugins-gimp.git
    ```
-   :warning: If you clone this directory into your home directory, please ensure to name it something other than `openvino-ai-plugins-gimp`
+   :warning: Make sure you create the GIMP folder and clone the repo there.
+Do not clone this repository in your home directory.
 3. Setup OpenVINO™ Environment
    <b>Note that you will need to do these steps everytime you start GIMP</b>
    ```